Spaceghost/dottk/README.md

 ## License

-MIT license.
+DotTK is open-source software released under the MIT license.
 See the LICENSE file for details.